 Mostly, my job consisted of helping middle class white people have nicer vacations in the hope that they would throw some dough into the local economy.
 If the Visitor Center couldn’t fill all the shifts, they would lose funding.

 There was a world map on the wall, and visitors could put a pin designating where they were from.
 Most countries had at least a couple of pins.
 A family from Hawaii came in one time.
 It’s mindboggling that people from Hawaii would vacation in Appomattox!
 Two guys from somewhere in Europe were driving around, and they thought Appomattox was a neat word, so they followed the signs to the Visitor Center.
-I gave them the bullet points of the American Civil War and a map to the National Historic Park.
+I gave them the bullet points of the American Civil War and a map to the National Historical Park.

 The people I worked with were good people.
 They doubled my salary a few times.
 I eventually started calling in sick to go fishing.
 The Visitor Center and I parted on good terms.
 This experience hammered into my brain that I don’t have the temperament for working with the public.
 The work experience and the good reference were useful, though.